btc-vision/transaction/README.md

 ## Introduction

-The OPNet Transaction Builder library allows you to create and sign transactions for the OPNet network.
-Written in TypeScript, this library provides a comprehensive set of functions to facilitate the creation, reading, and manipulation of OPNet transactions, smart contracts, and other OPNet-related technologies.
+The OP_NET Transaction Builder library allows you to create and sign transactions for the OP_NET network.
+Written in TypeScript, this library provides a comprehensive set of functions to facilitate the creation, reading, and manipulation of OP_NET transactions, smart contracts, and other OP_NET-related technologies.

 ## Getting Started